 To facilitate access for all U of T students and recent alumni, an individual will be not be able to book more than one appointment at a time, nor more than 2 appointments (across all appointment types) per week.

-Contact Career Exploration & Education through our online chat or book your appointment on CLNx.
+Contact Career Exploration & Education through our online chat or through Folio.

 What if there are no appointments available?

-If there is not an open time slot within the next week for the appointment type you selected, please explore the relevant resources listed for that appointment type, as well as the following: career resource library, online career tools, e-book collection, and workshops.
+Please explore the relevant resources listed for that appointment type, as well as the following: career resource library, Career Start, e-book collection, and workshops.

-More appointments will become available tomorrow at 9 a.m.
-ET, and others may open up due to cancellations and just in time offerings.
+More appointments will become available throughout the week, and others may open due to cancellations.

 Please check again later!